Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Results

+Figure \ref{fig:6} presents the SHAP interaction effects between total energy consumption (TEC) and green finance (GFI), illustrating how their joint variations influence carbon emission intensity (CEI).
+It can be observed that when both TEC and GFI are relatively low, the SHAP values are predominantly positive, indicating that limited energy use and underdeveloped green finance are associated with higher CEI levels.
+As TEC and GFI increase, the SHAP values exhibit a downward trend, eventually even turning negative.
+It should be noted, however, that this decline in SHAP values does not imply that higher energy consumption directly reduces carbon intensity.

+This phenomenon can be explained by the definition of CEI and the potential role of green finance.
+In this study, CEI is defined as carbon emissions per unit of GDP, and higher TEC is generally accompanied by increased economic output, which expands the GDP denominator and leads to a lower measured CEI.
+High levels of green finance may promote improvements in energy efficiency and transitions to cleaner energy sources, thereby weakening the marginal impact of energy consumption on CEI.
+Moreover, in more advanced stages of green finance development, economic scale expansion may offset part of the emission-promoting effect of increased energy consumption, further reducing carbon intensity per unit of output.
+In other words, the observed decline in SHAP values reflects the combined moderating effects of green finance and economic growth on carbon intensity, rather than a direct emission-reducing effect of energy consumption.

-Taken together, the interaction between GFI and TEC reveals a clear nonlinear and synergistic relationship in shaping carbon emission intensity.
-Green finance not only directly influences CEI but also plays a critical moderating role by mitigating the environmental cost of energy use.
+Overall, the interaction between GFI and TEC reveals a clear nonlinear and synergistic relationship in shaping carbon emission intensity.
+Specifically, green finance not only directly influences CEI but also plays a critical moderating role by weakening the marginal effect of energy consumption on carbon intensity.
 These findings emphasize the importance of integrating financial instruments into carbon mitigation strategies.
 In particular, energy-intensive regions stand to benefit more from targeted green finance policies that can curb emissions even amid rising energy demand.
-Moreover, accounting for such interaction effects contributes to a more nuanced understanding of how various policy instruments, including financial incentives, energy regulation and regional planning, can be effectively coordinated to achieve long-term environmental objectives.
+Moreover, accounting for such interaction effects, including TEC × GFI, contributes to a more nuanced understanding of how various policy instruments, such as financial incentives, energy regulation, and regional planning, can be effectively coordinated to achieve long-term environmental objectives.

-In summary, the interaction between population and GFI in shaping carbon emission intensity is highly complex and stage-dependent.
-These findings highlight the need for regionally differentiated green finance policies and call for particular attention to the potential ``saturation effect" of green finance in megacities.